-Five things to know about Seahawks rookie running back Chris Carson
+Meet Seahawks rookie Chris Carson: Why he fell in the draft and how he locked up a roster spot

 Carson had already been taken out of the game as a running back, essentially given a starter’s role for the game, with backups set to play the second half.

-But then they told Carson to play on the kickoff team to start the third quarter.
+But then Carson was told to play on the kickoff team to start the third quarter.

 “And he didn’t say one word about it,’’ said running backs coach Chad Morton.
 “Didn’t complain or say anything or give a look, no bad body language.
 He just went in there and was great at it and wanted to do it.
 So that sort of tells you about his character.’’

-Carson, in fact, forced a fumble on the play, what he said was his first tackle since high school, when he also played some linebacker at Parkview.
+Carson, in fact, forced a fumble on the play with what he said was his first tackle since high school, when he also played some linebacker at Parkview.

 The play brought to mind a conversation Morton said he had recently had with Seahawks linebacker K.J.
 Wright.